NBA Free Agents 2018: Latest Rumors and Predictions for Top Scorers

 He would miss the remainder of the season and have to watch as his team made a run to the second round of the playoffs before falling to the eventual champs.

 Now, Cousins will have a chance to decide where he wants to play next.
-ESPN's Adrian Wojnarowski (h/t Twitter user r0bato) says the Dallas Mavericks are a team to keep an eye on, Yahoo Sports' Shams Charania (h/t 247Sports' Chris Bengel) linked the Lakers to the big man should they miss out on the top-tier free agents, and of course, the Pelicans remain an option.
+ESPN's Adrian Wojnarowski (h/t Rob Lopez of Def Pen Hoops) said the Dallas Mavericks are a team to keep an eye on.
+Meanwhile, Yahoo Sports' Shams Charania (h/t 247Sports' Chris Bengel) linked the Lakers to the big man should they miss out on the top-tier free agents, and of course, the Pelicans remain an option.

 When evaluating the options, New Orleans stands out as the most logical choice.
 Dallas is once again focused on Los Angeles Clippers center DeAndre Jordan, per ESPN's Tim MacMahon, while the Lakers have James, George and Leonard atop their wish list.
 And given how well Cousins has played alongside Anthony Davis, there's no reason to break that duo up.